Stamford Addiction Treatment Resources

 At this facility, a 12-step curriculum is used.
 This curriculum has been built based on evidence and clinical therapies.
 The goal of this recovery center is to help you get to the underlying cause of your addiction.
 This is done by using therapy and other forms of education to help you look inward and identify the situations and circumstances that led to substance use disorders developing.
 Then, the staff helps you in identifying the steps needed for lasting recovery.

 At Green Mountain Treatment Center, you will find masters-level licensed clinicians.
 The administrative staff is supportive, and everyone works together to meet your individualized needs.
 The medical detox facility provides you with a dignified place to go through the withdrawal and detoxification process.
 Passionate medical professionals will work with you through every phase of the withdrawal process.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Green Mountain Treatment Center takes a holistic approach to your recovery.
 All of your needs are cared for during your stay, including your housing, your meals and entertainment.
 Transportation is available if needed.
 You’ll also have access to an on-site gym and places for meditation and yoga.